-Customize a waiting room · Cloudflare Waiting Room docs
+Customize a waiting room

 Available variables

-When you create a waiting room with custom HTML, you can use the following variables:
+When you create a waiting room with custom HTML, you can have access to several variables to customize your response.
+For a full list of variables, refer to the

 Multiple-language support